innFactory/flutter-factory/README.md

 # flutter-factory

 ## Getting started
 flutter-factory provides a few useful commands to help you create, configure or refactor a Flutter project.

+This cli requires [firebase-tools](https://www.npmjs.com/package/firebase-tools) to be installed and authenticated with a Firebase account.

 To install the cli tool globally run

 `$ npm i -g flutter-factory`